 - (a) Appointment or reappointment shall not confer any clinical privileges or right to admit or treat patients at the Hospital.
-Practitioners are entitled to exercise only those clinical privileges specifically granted by the Board. - (b) For privilege requests to be processed, the applicant must satisfy any applicable threshold eligibility criteria. - (c) Requests for clinical privileges that are subject to an exclusive contract will not be processed except as consistent with the contract. - (d) Requests for clinical privileges that have been grouped into core privileges will not be processed unless the individual has applied for the full core and satisfied all threshold eligibility criteria (or has obtained a waiver in accordance with Section 4.A.2). - (e) The clinical privileges recommended to the Board shall be based on consideration of the following factors: - (1) education, relevant training, experience, and demonstrated current competence, including medical/clinical knowledge, technical and clinical skills, clinical judgment, interpersonal and communication skills, and professionalism with patients, families, and other members of the health care team and peer evaluations relating to these criteria; - (2) appropriateness of utilization patterns; - (3) ability to perform the privileges requested competently and safely; - (4) information resulting from ongoing and focused professional practice evaluation and other performance improvement activities, as applicable; - (5) availability of other qualified practitioners with appropriate privileges (as determined by the MEC) to provide coverage in case of the applicant's illness or unavailability; - (6) adequate professional liability insurance coverage for the clinical privileges requested;
+Practitioners are entitled to exercise only those clinical privileges specifically granted by the Board. - (b) For privilege requests to be processed, the applicant must satisfy any applicable threshold eligibility criteria. - (c) Requests for clinical privileges that are subject to an exclusive contract will not be processed except as consistent with the contract. - (d) Requests for clinical privileges that have been grouped into core privileges will not be processed unless the individual has applied for the full core and satisfied all threshold eligibility criteria (or has obtained a waiver in accordance with Section 4.A.2). - (e) The clinical privileges recommended to the Board shall be based on consideration of the following factors: - (1) education, relevant training, experience, and demonstrated current competence, including medical/clinical knowledge, technical and clinical skills, clinical judgment, interpersonal and communication skills, and professionalism with patients, families, and other members of the health care team and peer evaluations relating to these criteria; - (2) appropriateness of utilization patterns; - (3) ability to perform the privileges requested competently and safely; - (4) information resulting from ongoing and focused professional practice evaluation and other performance improvement activities, as applicable; - (5) availability of other qualified practitioners with appropriate privileges (as determined by the Credentials Committee/MEC) to provide coverage in case of the applicant's illness or unavailability; - (6) adequate professional liability insurance coverage for the clinical privileges requested;

-- (7) the Hospital's available resources and personnel; - (8) any previously successful or currently pending challenges to any licensure or registration, or the voluntary or involuntary relinquishment of such licensure or registration; - (9) any information concerning professional review actions or voluntary or involuntary termination, limitation, reduction, or loss of appointment or clinical privileges at another hospital; - (10) practitioner-specific data as compared to aggregate data, when available; - (11) morbidity and mortality data related to the specific individual, and when statistically and qualitatively significant and meaningful, when available; and - (12) professional liability actions, especially any such actions that reflect an unusual pattern or excessive number of actions. - (f) Core privileges, special privileges, privilege delineations, and/or the criteria for the same shall be developed by the MEC (or a task force appointed by the MEC), which will forward its recommendations to the Board for final action. - (g) The applicant has the burden of establishing his or her qualifications and current competence for all clinical privileges requested. - (h) The report of the Chief of Staff regarding any clinical privileges requested shall be forwarded to the MEC and processed as a part of the initial application for staff appointment.
+- (7) the Hospital's available resources and personnel; - (8) any previously successful or currently pending challenges to any licensure or registration, or the voluntary or involuntary relinquishment of such licensure or registration; - (9) any information concerning professional review actions or voluntary or involuntary termination, limitation, reduction, or loss of appointment or clinical privileges at another hospital; - (10) practitioner-specific data as compared to aggregate data, when available; - (11) morbidity and mortality data related to the specific individual, and when statistically and qualitatively significant and meaningful, when available; and - (12) professional liability actions, especially any such actions that reflect an unusual pattern or excessive number of actions. - (f) Core privileges, special privileges, privilege delineations, and/or the criteria for the same shall be developed by the relevant department chair and shall be forwarded to the Credentials Committee for review and recommendation.
+The Credentials Committee will forward its recommendations to the MEC, which will review the matter and forward its recommendations to the Board for final action. - (g) The applicant has the burden of establishing his or her qualifications and current competence for all clinical privileges requested. - (h) The report of the chair of the clinical department in which privileges are sought shall be forwarded to the Chair of the Credentials Committee and processed as a part of the initial application for staff appointment.